 A view from the past.
 Describe your educational path up to today.
 Where have you been?
 What have you learned?
 What are your intellectual interests and strengths?
 Now, think about your education at Evergreen.
 What do you want to learn here?
 What are you bringing with you?
 How will you succeed?
 What programs, courses, or big questions interest you?

-You must submit your essay via my.evergreen.edu.
+You must submit your essay via My Evergreen.
 (See instructions below.)
 Only you and your current faculty will be able to access it, and you can edit it at any time.
-You’ll also share your essay at your orientation session.

 How to Submit Your Orientation Essay